-- Due to the nature of feedback, pre-cursor ISI cannot be cancelled, but FFE can be used to complement the DFE equalization. - If noise is large, chance for error propagation is high. - Critical feedback timing path is less than one UI. - CDR phase detection can be complicated due to the timing of ISI subtraction.
+- Due to the nature of feedback, pre-cursor ISI cannot be cancelled, but FFE can be used to complement the DFE equalization. - If noise is large, chance for error propagation is high. - Critical feedback timing path is less than one UI for first post-cursor cancellation. - CDR phase detection can be complicated due to the timing of ISI subtraction.

-Figure 8 Receiver DFE equalization
+Figure 8 Receiver DFE Equalization